EL-Gazoly/FileFortress/README.md

 - - - -

 ## Key Features
-* User authentication with Passport Local, and Passport google.
+* User authentication with Passport Local, Passport google, and Passport Facebbok.
 * Ability to upload and store files securely.
 * User-friendly interface for managing files
 * Retrieval of stored files from anywhere in the world.